Merkoba/Hue/README.md

 "old_activity_min"
 >The minimum difference to show the old activity message between messages.
 The message is created automatically, using different wording depending if the difference is in minutes, hours, days, or years.

+"redis_max_link_age"
+>How old link data has to be to be fetched again.

 ## The following reside in config.secret.json